pulumi/pulumi-hugo/themes/default/content/resources/getting-started-infrascructure-as-code-java/index.md

 ---
 # Name of the webinar.
-title: "Production-Ready Networking on AWS with Python"
+title: "Get Started with Infrastructure as Code on Azure with Java"
-meta_desc: "In this workshop you'll learn to apply Infrastructure as Code concepts to build a hub and spoke network topology with an inspection VPC."
+meta_desc: "Learn the basics of Azure and Pulumi with a hands-on lab that will take you from deploying a simple static website to deploying a Spring Boot application."

 # A featured webinar will display first in the list.
 featured: false